thurtz/micro_X/README.md

 * Enhanced parsing for AI output.
 * More sophisticated security sandboxing options.
-* User-configurable AI parameters (temperature, etc.) directly via commands.
+* Additional User-configurable AI parameters (temperature, etc.) directly via commands.
 * Plugin system for extending functionality.
 * GPG signature verification for commits/tags on the main branch as part of integrity checks.